Close Menu

 The analysis of health records of more than 1 million individuals in Sweden found that having the appendix removed early in life is linked to a 19% reduced risk of developing Parkinson’s disease.

-These findings are the latest in a long line of findings implicating the gut and immune system in the genesis of the disease, in which the loss of neurons in a brain area that controls movement lead to a tremor and slurred speech.
+These findings are the latest in a long line of findings implicating the gut and immune system in the genesis of the disease, in which the loss of neurons in a brain area that controls movement leads to a tremor and slurred speech.

 “Our results point to the appendix as a site of origin for Parkinson’s and provide a path forward for devising new treatment strategies that leverage the gastrointestinal tract’s role in the development of the disease,”